gnarendra/mongo/Apps/Springboot-mvc-mongodb/README.md

   Through this app, we try to illustrate the PaaS specific behaviors, like, handling of VCAP services, etc. A developer using this app, can use this starter kit app as a reference, and he can proceed to develop his application on top of this, thus, making things easy for the developer.

   This is an application which does Employee Management functionality.
-User can add a Employee, which will be added to his Employee list.
-User can read the list of his Employee’s, edit any of the Employees in the Employee list.
-User can delete any of his Employees in the Employee list.
+User can add a Employee, which will be added into the Employee list.
+User can read the list of his Employees, edit any of the Employee in the Employee list.
+User can delete a Employee in the Employee list.

 # About the Framework - Spring BOOT